noeg18/My-Projects/README.md

 - A bulk of report writing

 ### What we learned:
-- Focus on sustainability and accessability from the very beginning
+- Focus on sustainability and accessibility from the very beginning
 - Prioritise technical challenges earlier in the project